vhiz/task1/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running.
+A step-by-step series of examples that tell you how to get a development env running.

-if you want to work with the fronted and backend you should follow tis steps
+if you want to work with the front and backend you should follow these steps

 ```
 cd client